 - ↧ 220 m

 The trail descends from Fulufjället to the valley village of 14 Gördalen, transitioning from alpine terrain to dense forest.
-Departing Rösjöstugorna, the route heads northwest, descending through birch woods.
-A reindeer fence marks the boundary of Fulufjället National Park.
-Below the park, the trail follows the Fulan River valley.
-Gördalen offers camping, cabin rentals, and a restaurant.
+Departing Rösjöstugorna, the trail heads northwest and descends through birch forest.
+A reindeer fence marks the exit from Fulufjället National Park.
+Below the park, the route follows the Fulan River valley.
+Gördalen offers options for camping, cabin rentals, and a restaurant.

 - 15 Harrsjöstugan.